Psychiatry, Psychology & Neuroscience

 Available course dates:

-This is a three-day course organised by the NIHR Applied Research Collaboration (ARC) South London for health and social care professionals, researchers, patients and service users who want to make sure health and care services routinely offer treatment and care that is based on the most recent research evidence.
+This is a two-day course organised by the NIHR Applied Research Collaboration (ARC) South London for health and social care professionals, researchers, patients and service users who want to make sure health and care services routinely offer treatment and care that is based on the most recent research evidence.
 The Implementation Science Masterclass includes lectures from world-renowned experts in the field plus guidance to help participants work more effectively on their own implementation projects.

 The course is led by international experts in the field of implementation science including: Professor Nick Sevdalis, director of the Centre for Implementation Science, King's College London and Dr Brian Mittman, senior research scientist at the Kaiser Permanente Southern California Department of Research.